knxd/knxd/doc/inifile.rst

     It's an error to specify this option without also using "setting".

+  * version

+    The EMI protocol version to use (1, 2, or 3).

+    Default: None, the protocol to be used is auto-detected.

+The following options control repetition of unacknowledged packets.
+They also apply to the "ft12" and "ft12cemi" drivers which wrap EMI1 / CEMI data in a serial protocol.

   * send-timeout (int; --send-delay=MSEC)

     USB devices confirm packet transmission.
 This option controls how long